Nagendra-KJ/LearnOS/Notes/notes.md

 `sector = (LBA % sectors per track) + 1`
 `heads = (LBA / sectors per track) % heads`
 `cylinder = (LBA / sectors per track) / heads`

+## File Systems

+A file system is an organized way to store data on a disk.
+Following are some common file systems.

+1. FAT - Simplest file system, very few features.
+Supported by Windows 9x and Windows 3.1
+2. ext - Supported on Linux
+3. APFS - Supported on newer Macs
+3. HFS+ - Supported on older Macs
+4. NTFS - Supported on newer Windows machines and supports many newer features

+### FAT File System

+Stands for File Attribute Table System.
+A FAT disk is broken into 4 region.

+1. Reserved Region - Contains the size of a sector, size and locations of each of the regions and some metadata like volume ID and serial number.
+FAT32 has an additional sector called File System Information Sector.
+This is not present in FAT12 and FAT16.
+2. File Allocation Table Region - Contains two copies of the file allocation table that gives us the location of the next block of data for a file.
+3. Root Directory Region - Table of contents for a disk, contains entry for each file and folder present in the root directory of the disk.
+Contains information about file name, size, attributes and meta data of the file.
+4. Data Region - Contains the actual contents of the file.

+#### Reading a file from the FAT file system

+1. First determine where the Root Directory region is.
+We know that the root directory is the third region after Reserved and FAT Regions.
+    * Read the number of reserved sectors present in the reserved region.
+In our boot img this is 1.
+    * To get the size of the FAT Region multiply the number of FAT counts (2) with the size of each FAT (9 sectors) = 18 sectors.
+    * So the root directory starts at the 19th sector.
+    * We now need to calculate the size of the root directory to determine where it ends.
+    * We see the directory entry count (224) and the size of each directory (32 bytes) which gives us a total size of 7168 bytes.
+    * Therefore we can now get the total number of sectors by dividing by 512 the size of each sector in FAT12 and end up with a total of 14 sectors.
+    * To ensure ceil operation during division, we can do (num + divisor - 1)/divisor.
+2. Once we reach the root directory, we search for the file we need.
+    * File names can only be 11 characters long, which was extended with the help of the attribute field and other fields to store the parts of long file names.
+    * Compare the file name field to the file name of our desired file.
+Once matched read the first cluster number.
+    * FAT 32 uses cluster high and cluster low fields, FAT 12 only needs cluster low field.
+    * In FAT a block of data is called a cluster.
+3. Since we know where the first cluster of a file is located, we can now start reading the file into memory.
+    * The cluster number gives us the location to start reading from in the data region and the first data cluster starts from 2.
+    * `LBA = data_region_begin  + (cluster - 2) * sectors_per_cluster`
+    * `LBA = 1+18+14 + (3 - 2) * 2`
+    * Once we know the first cluster, we look at the file allocation table to determine the next clusters for a file.
+    * For FAT12 each entry in the FAT is 12 bits wide.
+    * In our example, the first cluster is 3, so start reading from the 4th entry.
+This gives us the location of the next cluster.
+    * Keep reading each subsequent cluster until you reach the end marker (value above 0xFF8).
+This is the end of a file.
+4. If the file we want is in a folder,
+    * Split the path into its component folders and end file.
+    * Read each folder and file similar to before.
+    * Parse the data of a folder similar to that of the root direcotry.